-Benzodiazepines, or benzos, are a class of psychoactive drugs used to treat depression, anxiety, seizures, panic disorders, agitation, and insomnia.
+Benzodiazepines, or “benzos”, are a class of psychoactive drugs used to treat depression, anxiety, seizures, panic disorders, agitation, and insomnia.
 Well-known examples of benzo medications include Valium and Xanax.
 Benzodiazepines are viewed as safe if prescribed for short-term use, with treatment lasting 2-4 weeks to prevent addiction.

 Why Benzo Addiction Requires Treatment

 Benzodiazepines are tranquilizers containing soothing components that slow down the central nervous system.
 This helps reduce tension and results in muscle relaxation.
 People struggling with benzo addiction tend to chase this calming feeling, often craving another hit after getting off the high.
 Benzodiazepine abusers exhibit symptoms similar to heavy alcohol consumption.
-When taken in large doses, benzos can cause:

-• Amnesia
+- Amnesia

-• Slurred speech or seeming drunk
+- Slurred speech or seeming drunk

-• Blurred vision
+- Blurred vision

-• Extreme fatigue and drowsiness
+- Extreme fatigue and drowsiness

-• Lack of coordination and physical weakness
+- Lack of coordination and physical weakness

-• Mood swings
+- Mood swings

-• Confusion and anxiety
+- Confusion and anxiety

-• Difficulty in breathing
+- Difficulty breathing

-• Hallucinations
+- Hallucinations

-• Death
+- Death

 How Is Benzo Addiction Treated?

-Common treatments include evidence-based therapies, psychiatric counseling and support groups.
+Common treatments include evidence-based therapies, psychiatric counseling, and support groups.
 Identifying triggers and learning healthy ways to cope with urges and cravings can also be effective treatment methods.
 Regardless of the treatment you choose, ideal results are often best accomplished by checking into an accredited rehab center specializing in benzo addiction treatment.

-The following are some of the benzo treatment options available.
+The following are some of the benzo treatment options available:

 Detox

-While some people attempt to get off benzos by themselves, this isn’t advisable.
+While some people attempt to get off benzos by themselves, this is not advisable.
 Doing so could lead to severe symptoms such as panic attacks and seizures that could cause a person to revert to using benzos.
 For example, a person getting off benzo addiction may experience trouble sleeping, anxiety, depression, poor concentration and other withdrawal symptoms.
 Therefore, to achieve the best detox results, 24-hour medical supervision is recommended.
 In addition, doctors may prescribe medications that ease the symptoms and help the patient cope with the side effects.
 They can also monitor the person’s progress and adjust the medication accordingly.

 Residential Care